The are many ways to be resilient in the face of disruptive change. These are a few of my favourite approaches

-Learn to love being in the question
+Creative Resilience is learning to love being in the question

 Let this in-between time be one of renewal, for yourself, your business or livelihood, and for society as a whole.
 This doesn’t mean you have to take on the whole world but to attend to what is calling you forth.
 What are you here for?
 What is the world asking of you?

 As the poet, Rainer Maria Rilke wrote in Letters to a Young Poet,